m4ttsch/omscs-notes-notes/machine-learning-trading/assessing-learning-algorithm.md

 ![](https://assets.omscs.io/notes/2020-01-30-20-36-11.png)

 Let's look at the out-of-sample error next.
-Remember that we always expect out-of-sample error to be greater than our equal to in-sample error.
+Remember that we always expect out-of-sample error to be greater than or equal to in-sample error.

 When $d$ is small, our out-of-sample error is likely to be very close to our in-sample error.
 However, as $d$ increases, the out-of-sample error gets larger.
 In other words, a model with more factors can fit the training data better at the expense of fitting the test data.
 Indeed, at large values of $d$, we might see sharp increases in out-of-sample error.